Jc-alt logo

 Abstraction

-Given a list of elements, we need to check if any of those elements are duplicated.
+Given a list of elements, check for duplicates.

 Space & Time Complexity